Alfred Stephen: Family

 Alfred's brother, George Milner Stephen (1812–1894), was a barrister with a significant political career in South Australia and Victoria.
 Another brother, John Stephen, (died 1854) was the earliest created alderman for the City of Melbourne.
+Alfred's son Septimus Stephen was a solicitor, NSW politician and in 1870 a co-founder of the Wallaroo Football Club in Sydney, the NSW colony's first rugby union club.
+Alfred arranged the new club access to the publicly restricted Inner Domain (part of Government House grounds) as a training venue.